a16z-infra/ai-town/fly/README.md

-# Hosting AI Town on Fly.io
+# Hosting Cozy Cafe on Fly.io

 Fly.io makes it easy to deploy containers to the cloud.